ansible-a/kubernetes-test/README.md

 # kubernetess-test
-This is test Kubernetes repo.
+This Kubernetes repo managed from TEST Kubernetes Cluster.